aritraroy/UltimateAndroidReference/README.md

 ### Crash Reporting
+* [Bugsee](https://www.bugsee.com/) - Flight recorder for your iOS
+and Android apps
+* [Bugsnag](https://www.bugsnag.com/) - Monitor application errors to improve customer experiences and code quality
 * [Fabric Crash Analytics](https://get.fabric.io/) - Fabric is a platform that helps your mobile team build better apps, understand your users, and grow your business
 * [InstaBug](https://www.bugsnag.com/) - The top apps in the world rely on Instabug for beta testing, user engagement and crash reporting.
 Gather feedback from your beta testers and have live conversations with your users
-* [Bugsnag](https://www.bugsnag.com/) - Monitor application errors to improve customer experiences and code quality

 ### Debugging
+* [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) - A library for debugging android databases and shared preferences
+* [Android Performance Monitor](https://github.com/markzhai/AndroidPerformanceMonitor) - A transparent ui-block detection library for Android (known as BlockCanary)
+* [Chuck](https://github.com/jgilfelt/chuck) - An in-app HTTP inspector for Android OkHttp clients
+* [Debug Drawer](https://github.com/palaima/DebugDrawer) - Android Debug Drawer for faster development
 * [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java
 * [Stetho](https://github.com/facebook/stetho) - Stetho is a debug bridge for Android applications, enabling the powerful Chrome Developer Tools and much more
-* [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) - A library for debugging android databases and shared preferences - Make Debugging Great Again
 * [Takt](https://github.com/wasabeef/Takt) - Takt is Android library for measuring the FPS using Choreographer
-* [Android Performance Monitor](https://github.com/markzhai/AndroidPerformanceMonitor) - A transparent ui-block detection library for Android (known as BlockCanary)
-* [Debug Drawer](https://github.com/palaima/DebugDrawer) - Android Debug Drawer for faster development
-* [Chuck](https://github.com/jgilfelt/chuck) - An in-app HTTP inspector for Android OkHttp clients

 ### Dependency Injection

+* [Butterknife](https://github.com/JakeWharton/butterknife) - Bind Android views and callbacks to fields and methods
 * [Dagger 2](https://github.com/google/dagger) - A fast dependency injector for Android and Java
-* [Butterknife](https://github.com/JakeWharton/butterknife) - Bind Android views and callbacks to fields and methods
 * [Dart](https://github.com/f2prateek/dart) - Extras "injection" library for Android
 * [Kotterknife](https://github.com/JakeWharton/kotterknife) - View "injection" library for Android (in Kotlin)

 ### Image Loading

+* [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) - Powerful and flexible library for loading, caching and displaying images on Android
+* [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use
 * [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
 * [Picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android
-* [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use
-* [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) - Powerful and flexible library for loading, caching and displaying images on Android

 ### Image Processing

+* [Android GPU Image](https://github.com/CyberAgent/android-gpuimage) - Android filters based on OpenGL (idea from GPUImage for iOS)
+* [Fresco Processors](https://github.com/wasabeef/fresco-processors) - An Android image processor library providing a variety of image transformations for Fresco
+* [Glide Transformations](https://github.com/wasabeef/glide-transformations) - An Android transformation library providing a variety of image transformations for Glide
 * [PhotoFiltersSDK](https://github.com/Zomato/AndroidPhotoFilters) - AndroidPhotoFilters aims to provide fast, powerful and flexible image processing instrument for creating awesome effects on any image media
-* [Glide Transformations](https://github.com/wasabeef/glide-transformations) - An Android transformation library providing a variety of image transformations for Glide
-* [Fresco Processors](https://github.com/wasabeef/fresco-processors) - An Android image processor library providing a variety of image transformations for Fresco
 * [Picasso Transformations](https://github.com/wasabeef/picasso-transformations) - An Android transformation library providing a variety of image transformations for Picasso
-* [Android GPU Image](https://github.com/CyberAgent/android-gpuimage) - Android filters based on OpenGL (idea from GPUImage for iOS)

 ### Logging